riquene-n1/WEB_PROJECT_CIGI/README.md

 ### Adding catalog PDFs
 1. Place any existing catalog PDFs in the `catalog/` directory or upload them via the Admin page when creating a product entry.
+Uploaded files are scanned and the extracted details are used to populate new database rows.
 2. Optional: run `node crawler.js` to parse PDFs in bulk and insert entries into the SQLite database.

 ## Next Steps
-- Improve PDF parsing logic in `crawler.js` for automatic data extraction
+- Tune PDF parsing logic for better accuracy and support more catalog formats
-- Add more validations and UI polish
+- Add validations and UI polish